Discrete-System-Greens-Function/DSGF_matlab/README_emissivity.md

    Step 2: Select the discretization_type between a ‘sample’ or a ‘user_defined’ simulation.
 ‘Sample’ is used for simulations with spheres, dipoles, and cubes.
 ‘User_defined’ is used for simulations with membranes.

    Step 3: Define discretization for your simulation.
 Different parameters need to be modified depending on your selection in Step 2.
-        For ‘sample’, modify: discretization, L_char, and d.
+        For the ‘sample’ provided, modify: discretization, L_char, and d.
-        For ‘user_defined’, modify: discretization and delta_V with the names of the discretization files.
-These files are located in Library/Discretizations/User_defined.

    Step 4: Select material.

    Step 5: Define dielectric function of the background reference medium.